NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/routing-plans.md

 ## Message cascades

 A message cascade allows you to message a recipient with different channels in the order you choose.
-You can set up primary or secondary message cascades in your routing plan.
+You can set up primary and secondary message cascades in your routing plan.

 ### Primary cascades